1. Home

 There are a few reasons why you may want to combine multiple PDFs into a single document; you may wish students to compare multiple documents as part of a single assignment, you might wish to assign different documents to different groups, or you may wish to create a collated PDF consisting of individual student submissions.

 If you have a PDF editor like Adobe Acrobat Pro or ABBYY FineReader the process is typically documented on the software’s website.
 Otherwise, searching for “merge PDFs” online will turn up many free services that offer to merge your PDFs into a single document.
+One online tool that offers a free service to merge PDFs is Smallpdf.

 If combining student submissions, consider: